open-energy-transition/open-tyndp/README.md

 ## 2. Run the analysis

-    snakemake -call
+    make tyndp

 This will run all analysis steps to reproduce results and build the report.

-To generate a PDF of the dependency graph of all steps `resources/dag.pdf` run:
+To generate a PDF of the dependency graph of all steps `resources/dag_rulegraph.pdf` run:

-    snakemake -c1 dag
+    snakemake -c1 rulegraph

 <sup>*</sup> Open Energy Transition (g)GmbH, Königsallee 52, 95448 Bayreuth, Germany